-What IS a solicitation?
+What is a solicitation?

-- Announcements are produced by many types of funders (public and private) for many purposes (discipline or industry definitions vary.) - There are different types, formats, titles, numbering systems, and categories for solicitations.
-In Research Administration circles and academia we use some terms more often than others.
-Not all are interchangeable. - Content of a solicitation may be very detailed or not much at all, depending primarily on the type of funder and purpose of the opportunity. - For our purposes, a solicitation is an announcement of an opportunity for funding published by a external funder.
-We will speak primarily about solicitations from Federal sources. - There is a hierarchy for the "rules."
-Code of Federal Regulations > Statutory Authority > Agency Guidance > Solicitation https://grants.nih.gov/grants/guide/description.htm
+- A solicitation is an announcement of an opportunity for funding published by an external funder. - Announcements are produced by many types of funders (public and private) for many purposes (research, teaching/training, outreach). - Every solicitation is different formats, titles, numbering systems, and categories. - Level of detail will vary depends on the funder and purpose of the opportunity. - There is a hierarchy for the "rules."
+Code of Federal Regulations > Statutory Authority > Agency Guidance > Solicitation

 - PA Program Announcement

 - APS Annual Program Statement

 - FOA Funding Opportunity Announcement

 - RFP Request for Proposals

 - RFA Request for Applications

-- NFO Notice of Funding Opportunity
+- NOFO Notice of Funding Opportunity

+- NOSA Notice of Solicitation of Applications

-- BAA Broad AgencyAnnouncement ("Parent"Announcement)
+- BAA Broad Agency

+Announcement ("Parent"

+Announcement)

 - NOT Notice or Announcement (NSF Dear Colleague Letter)

 - "Solicitation" or "Call"